IRC-SPHERE/sphere-deployment-manager/README.md

 ### SPHERE Gateways ###

-The two processors are named `F` and `G` as marked on the silkscreen of the PCB.
+The two MCUs are named `F` and `G` as marked on the silkscreen of the PCB.

 For the root gateway programme only the `F` side.

-### SPHERE Environmental ###
+### SPHERE Environmental Sensors ###

-Use the image marked as 'water sensor' if this environmental sensor has the water flow sensor plugin board.
+Use the image marked as 'water sensor' for the environmental sensors that have the water flow sensor board plugged.